nitya-mishraa/FUTURE_PE_02/README.md

 2. Check **Thumbnails/** for all concepts and the chosen final thumbnail.
 3. Use **Script/** for the full video script and prompt documentation.
 4. Play **Video/final_video.mp4** to review the final output.
-5. Optional assets in **Assets/** can be referenced for further design or scripting guidance.

 ---